iRail/tip-skip/README.md

 this prevents the need of an SMS gateway of your own, the SMS is always charged to the customer's bill and you use the existing infrastructure off the SMS tickets.

+The BfC approach therefore should push a 'ticket' to the phone.
+The tip-skip application (which is running at that moment on the phone) would then receive this push 'ticket'.
+The SMS function would be triggered (after confirmation by the user). and the customer would have his ticket at hand!

+I found a very good and widely spread technology to provide this push functionality: [PubNub](wwww.pubnub.com).